AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired: Literature Review

-Beyond technical performance, the development of applications designed for visually impaired users represents a critical area within assistive technology research, driven by the global imperative to enhance autonomy and social inclusion.
-The success of these technologies hinges on their acceptance by the target population.
-While initially designed for organizational information systems, the Technology Acceptance Model (TAM)~\cite{davis1989technology} and its successor Unified Theory of Acceptance and Use of Technology (UTAUT), have been successfully extended to evaluate assistive applications~\cite{djamasbi2006accessibility, bag2016acceptance}.
-Specifically, literature extending the UTAUT model suggests that for individuals with visual impairments, core factors like performance expectancy are complemented by disability-specific interventions such as training, which acts as a significant direct predictor of behavioral intention ($\beta=0.538, p<.001$) by reducing usage barriers~\cite{theodorou2024challenges}.
-Consequently, we draw upon this extended framework to structure the evaluation of AIDEN, incorporating training to analyze its influence on the user's intention to adopt the system.
+{ Beyond technical performance, the effectiveness of assistive applications depends on user acceptance and sustained use.
+The Technology Acceptance Model (TAM)~\cite{davis1989technology} and extensions such as Unified Theory of Acceptance and Use of Technology (UTAUT) have been applied to evaluate assistive technologies~\cite{djamasbi2006accessibility, bag2016acceptance}.
+Prior work suggests that, for visually impaired users, adoption can be influenced not only by perceived usefulness and ease of use but also by disability-specific factors such as training, which can reduce barriers and increase behavioral intention~\cite{theodorou2024challenges}.
+Accordingly, we structure our evaluation of AIDEN using TAM constructs and incorporate training to analyze its impact on adoption-related outcomes. }